allennrbc/Software-Tools-Spring-2024/README.md

 ![CouldOnlyFIndPT23-24](Images/CouldOnlyFIndPT23-24.PNG)

 Data compiled by United For ALICE, a grassroots movement that conducts research to determine meaningful data regarding households that meet criteria for designation as Asset Limited, Income Constrained, Employed (ALICE).
 This data shows the U.S. Retail Industry has a high percentage of workers who do not attain a threshold of Economic Viability.
-This measure of viability includes people living below the Federal Poverty Line (FPL) in addition to folks with with income above the FPL but below the cost of basics.
+This measure of viability includes people living below the Federal Poverty Line (FPL) in addition to folks with income above the FPL but below the cost of basics.
 The phenomenon of involuntary part-time employment likely contributes to this problem, and is a [potential blind spot in current public policy.](https://www.unitedforalice.org/alice-evd) For example, according to [Economic Policy Institute Research Associate Lonnie Golden, Ph.D.](https://www.epi.org/publication/still-falling-short-on-hours-and-pay-part-time-work-becoming-new-normal/#epi-toc-17), a 2015 Rutgers University survey of almost 1,000 part-time workers found "seven in 10 of involuntary part-time workers say they earn less money than they need to survive and support families.”

 ![Alice](Images/Alice.PNG)